 Some casual observations do not support this view.
 In Soviet organizations, lacking any competitive pressure, people were conspiring against each other, there was a lot of bullying, and the whole economy was permeated with nepotism and other corruption.

 In an organization operating in a competitive environment, on the other hand, everybody depends on the success of the whole.
 Bullying rarely hits people who are essential for the functioning of the organization – nobody bullies the expert surgeon in a hospital if he is the one who attracts the patients to come to that hospital.
-In communism, on the other hand, the hospital staff may be glad about having to cater less patients, and getting rid of the expert surgeon may be a convenient way to achieve this goal.
+In communism, on the other hand, the hospital staff may be glad about having to cater to fewer patients, and getting rid of the expert surgeon may be a convenient way to achieve this goal.
 Likewise, nepotism and corruption are punished in competition by the disadvantages they cause for economic success.

 Likewise, the willingness to pay for charitable purposes is most developed in the United States – the mother of all capitalist societies.
 In the countries of Western Europe people much more rely on the governments to take care of social problems and support vulnerable groups etc. One could argue that in this way the welfare states of Europe foster moral indifference among their citizens.